Steve Wharton

 In 2012 the French Government made him Chevalier dans l’Ordre des Palmes Académiques for services to French Culture.

-December 2022 saw him appointed to the Board of Education Support, where he sits on its Governance, Delivery and People Committee.
+December 2022 saw him appointed to the Board of Education Support.
+He has served as Chair of its Governance, Delivery and People Committee since September 2025, having been appointed to the Committee upon joining the Board.

-He became Chair of the Board of Governors of Badminton School on 01 September 2025, having joined the Board in September 2023.
+He became Chair of the Board of Governors of Badminton School on 01 September 2025, having joined the Board in September 2023 and served as the Chair of its Education & Welfare sub-committee.

 He is the author of Screening Reality: French Documentary Film during the German Occupation.
 Oxford: Lang, 2006.
 ISBN 9780820468822.